tsipkens/mat-tfer-pma/README.md

 ### 2.2 Determining the setpoint: `get_setpoint(...)`

-This function parses a series of name-value pairs to output a cohesive structure fully defining the device setpoint, `sp`.
+This function parses a series of name-value pairs to output a cohesive structure fully defining the device setpoint, output in the form of `sp` or the *setpoint structure*.

 This method takes two inputs:

 1. `prop` - This is the aforementioned struct that contains the properties of the particle mass analyzer and